Allen-Stevenson School: Specialty classes

-Education Technology
+Education technology

-Allen-Stevenson’s EdTech team, including Sarah Kresberg, Director of Library Services, and Ainsley Messina, Technology Integrator, has been at the forefront of exploring positive uses of AI in schools.
-The team recently presented, "Making the Machine Less Scary - Introducing AI to your School Community," at ISTE.
-Messina was also included in Dan Fitzpatrick’s book, "Back-To-School AI Guide 2024/25: 46 Steps & Tools For Educators Exploring Artificial Intelligence."
+Allen-Stevenson's EdTech team, including Sarah Kresberg, Director of Library Services, and Ainsley Messina, Technology Integrator, has been at the forefront of exploring positive uses of artificial intelligence (AI) in schools.
+The team recently presented "Making the Machine Less Scary – Introducing AI to Your School Community", at the International Society for Technology in Education (ISTE).
+Messina was also included in Dan Fitzpatrick's book Back-To-School AI Guide 2024/25: 46 Steps & Tools for Educators Exploring Artificial Intelligence.